Thom-fs/Thom-fs/README.md

 # 💫 About Me:
 Hello, Im Thomas 👋🏻<br>I’m currently working on a AWS Python project<br>for an insurance brokerage company<br>We are building their mobile app and<br>aslo their support back office from scratch

+Moreover, I am currently working <br>
+on a side project as a full-stack MERN developer.

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://fr.linkedin.com/in/thomas-schneider-4b11ab204?trk=people-guest_people_search-card)  Thom